 Jay Vetter is a retired United Methodist Pastor who spent 42 years serving congregations in Nebraska.
 He spent part of his childhood on the farm that would become the Grain Place.
 He has served on many non-profit boards in several Nebraska Communities.
 He is a current shareholder of Grain Place and has pledged to contribute shares to Grain Place Foundation.
 He serves as volunteer Executive Director.

 David Vetter (Ex-Officio Board Member, CEO of Grain Place Foods) has been living an ongoing experiment in how to grow food in a way that is both regenerative to the soil and economically viable for the people who farm, since 1975.
 His steadfast commitment has driven him on, past innumerable challenges and obstacles.
 He has always had a vision for success that’s broader than his own self, which led him to develop an infrastructure for the marketing of organic grains in our area.
 He originally pursued a call to missionary service after college, which eventually led him back home to the family farm to try out methods of farming that would improve the quality of the soil.
 When Rodale Institute named him an Organic Pioneer in 2016, they shared more details of his inspiring story.
 David has lived on the farm since 1975.
-With his wife, Rogean, he raised his three children there: Allison, Darci and Madison.
+With his late wife, Rogean, he raised his three children there: Allison, Darci and Madison.

 Molly Vetter serves as the volunteer Coordinator of Communications for the Grain Place Foundation.
 She is also the Pastor of Westwood United Methodist Church in Los Angeles, California.